paracloudorg/paracloudio.github.io/content/pages/about/content1.md

 buttonLink: 'https://demo.paracloud.io'
 ---

-We generate Terraform deployment scripts according to your configuration.
+We offer a convenient solution for multi-cloud deployment.
+Our service generates Terraform deployment scripts based on your specific configuration requirements.
-Create a YAML file describing tyour cloud services, using our example in demo and press "**Generate!**".
-You will get AWS and Azure deployment scripts.
-Use whatever cloud provider you want and don't hesitate to switch to another in case of dicount.
+Simply create a YAML file that describes your desired cloud services, using our demo as an example, and then click "**Generate!**".
+You will receive deployment scripts for both AWS and Azure cloud providers.
+This allows you to freely choose which cloud provider you want to use and easily switch to another if a discount becomes available.